jssql1234/docs-sqlacc/docs/usage/Customer/faq.md

 1. For this case where customer currency is USD and payment also in USD, there’ll be a few more step to do.

-    1. you have to maintain a USD Bank in GL Account (**GL > Maintain Account**) where this will be the bank you’ll be getting your payment in.
+    1. you need to maintain a USD Bank in GL Account (**GL > Maintain Account**) where this will be the bank you’ll be getting your payment in.

-    2. after maintain the GL Account, go to **Tools > Maintain Payment Method** to assign the currency of the payment method in the particular bank.
+    2. After maintained the GL Account, go to **Tools > Maintain Payment Method** to assign the currency of the payment method in the particular bank.

     ![6](../../../static/img/usage/customer/customerFaq/payment-guide/6.png)